 Office of Campus Safety (OCS)

-By virtue of being a student means being aware of one's surrounding and being responsible for the security of one's own property and that of the College.
+By virtue of being a student means staying aware of one's surrounding. being responsible for the security of one's own property and that of the College.
 The following are things students can do to help ensure their own safety and the security of the College and personal property:

 - Add the 24-hour emergency number to their cell phones: 313-845-9630.